mrltfygn/selenium-webdriver-cucumber/Assignments.md

 On page 2, we want to check if the 'Chosen loan type' and 'Amount to borrow' values are as expected.

-1. Create a new step in your feature file in which you define what you expect to see for chosen loan type and amount to borrow.
+1. Create a new step in your feature file: Then I expect the chosen loantype 'Car-loan' and chosen amount '2000'
 2. Use the autocomplete function in IntelliJ to help create the cucumber code and the method for this step.
 3. In the step, create variables to store the expected values (e.g. expectedLoanType, expectedAmountToBorrow).
-4. Retrieve the actual values for chosen loan type and amount to borrow from the website.
+4. Retrieve the actual values for chosen loan type and amount to borrow from the website and store these in variables (e.g. actualLoanType, actualAmountToBorrow)
+> Use the dot operator after findElement to retrieve the text of the element.
 5. Use the `Assert.assertEquals()` method to verify if the shown values are correct.
 6. Run the scenario.
 Is your assertion working?
 How can you test this?
 7. Create steps that allow you to continue to the personal data page.